Want personalized picks that fit your family?

 What's the story?

-Alcott's semi-autobiographical classic, set in Boston during and just after the Civil War, follows the four March sisters as they struggle to overcome poverty and grow into proper young ladies.
-Meg, the oldest, is pretty but swayed by material temptations; Jo is a good-hearted tomboy and writer; Beth is a shy, sweet music lover; and Amy, the youngest, is a little selfish but very social and elegant.
+LITTLE WOMEN is set in Boston during and just after the Civil War and follows the four March sisters as they struggle to overcome poverty and grow into proper young ladies.
+Meg, the oldest, is pretty but swayed by material temptations.
+Jo is a good-hearted tomboy and writer.
+Beth is a shy, sweet music lover.
+And Amy, the youngest, is a little selfish but very social and elegant.
 Even as the girls bicker like all siblings, they keep their loving home together as they wait for their father to return from the war.

 Is it any good?

-Like the Little House books, LITTLE WOMEN's appeal is its vivid depiction of its 19th-century time period.
-Though the writing style can be didactic, even contemporary girls who can't imagine wearing silk dresses or being too ladylike to run will identify with the March sisters' strong bonds and earnest efforts to overcome their faults.
-Jo, who romps with her best friend (a boy) and cuts her hair short, remains an enduring character who defied the era's gender conventions.
+The enduring appeal of this novel is its vivid depiction of its 19th-century time period.
+The Little House books apealr to generation after generation for the same reason.
+Though the writing style in Little Women can be didactic, even contemporary girls who can't imagine wearing silk dresses or being too ladylike to run will identify with the March sisters' strong bonds and earnest efforts to overcome their faults.
+Today's reader will especially appreciate Jo, who romps with her best friend (a boy) and cuts her hair short and defies the era's gender conventions.

 At nearly 800 pages (for some editions), the book might work better as a read-aloud so parents can skip the occasionally lengthy, boring passages of description, long letters, or the girls' plays.
 Young readers may struggle with the sometimes archaic language and unfamiliar references.